cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ## Understanding gRPC Architecture and Protocols

 Understanding its architecture and underlying protocols is crucial to fully leveraging gRPC's power.
-At its core, gRPC is a Remote Procedure Call (RPC) framework designed for high-performance communication.
+At its core, gRPC is a RPC framework designed for high-performance communication.
 It operates on a client-server model, where clients call methods on remote servers as if they were local.
 This abstraction is achieved through strongly typed service definitions, enabled by Protobuf.
 Protobuf, a language-agnostic data serialization format, handles message serialization and deserialization seamlessly, providing efficient and compact data transfer.

 gRPC's architecture is tightly coupled with HTTP/2, a modern transport protocol with multiplexing, bidirectional streaming, and header compression features.
 Unlike the stateless nature of traditional HTTP/1.1, HTTP/2 allows for persistent connections, enabling multiple streams to operate concurrently without the overhead of opening new connections.
 This design significantly reduces latency and improves throughput, making gRPC well-suited for real-time data exchange scenarios and low-latency interactions.
 For example, in a stock trading application, gRPC's bidirectional streaming can be used to continuously update stock prices for multiple users in real time.